My Attorney USA

 We understand that the cost of immigration services can be perplexing, as the cost of legal services may vary widely.
-Our office hopes this page can provide answers some of the questions office receives from individuals regarding the selection of an attorney and legal fees that can be expected.
+We hope that this page can provide answers to some of the questions our office receives from individuals regarding the selection of an attorney, and legal fees that can be expected.

 What is an immigration consultant?